menoret-allan/katy_web/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Katharina Ménoret, master goldsmith
 image: /img/home-jumbotron.jpg
 heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+subheading: Design and create jewellery since 2007
 mainpitch:
-  title: Why Kaldi
+  title: Why should you?
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
+    I design and create jewellery since 2007, I spent time learning and improving my skills.

+    I worked in Art, small and big workshop and reparation workshop to gain as much knowledge as possible.

+    I'll put all my experience to guide you for the design and then to craft the perfect bijoux for you.
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kadi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png